Logo

 Reviewed by Robert Draycott

 This book has a very promising title, surely the holy grail for all Christians.
-Yet the subtitle gives us pause, some seem to think that the note of 'inclusion' is to sound an uncertain trumpet - it is unsound indeed.
+Yet the subtitle gives us pause, some seem to think that the note of 'inclusion' is to sound an uncertain trumpet.

 As one who had hardly registered the existence of 'Inclusive Church' let alone 20 years of its work, I found this a fascinating and thought-provoking book.
 It consists of an introduction, nine chapters written by eight different contributors followed by an epilogue that had indeed registered with me some years ago.